kdeldycke/awesome-billing/readme.md

 - [Books, an immutable double-entry accounting database service](https://developer.squareup.com/blog/books-an-immutable-double-entry-accounting-database-service/) - Explain the basic data model of a double-entry accounting system relying on Google Spanner for internal use at Square.

+- [TigerBeetle](https://github.com/coilhq/tigerbeetle) - A distributed financial accounting database to ensure that the money either moves, or doesn't move, that it doesn't get lost somewhere in between.

 - [Django Hordak](https://django-hordak.readthedocs.io) - Core functionality of a double entry accounting system for Django.

 - [Managed accounts for Django](https://github.com/django-oscar/django-oscar-accounts) - A 'managed account' is an allocation of money that can be debited and credited.